cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-azure.md

 * Client Secret
 * Tenant ID

-You can find those by following the [step by step guide created by Microsoft](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).
+You can find those by following the [step by step guide created by Microsoft](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal){:target="_blank"}.

+{% if include.product == 'prepress' %}
 For Prepress you need to add the `Microsoft.Storage` Resource provider.
 To do this:

 1. Log into your Azure Portal